Back to Home

 1. Global Gold Prices (International Spot Rate)

 Indian gold prices are directly linked to the international spot price quoted in USD per troy ounce on the COMEX and London Bullion Market.
-When global prices rise, Indian prices follow.
-In 2024, global gold crossed the $2,400/oz mark for the first time, driven by central bank buying and geopolitical tensions.
+In 2025, global gold crossed the $3,000/oz mark for the first time, driven by central bank buying, geopolitical tensions, and a weakening US dollar.
+As of early 2026, gold continues to trade near these historic highs.

 2. USD/INR Exchange Rate